rayfrankenstein/AITOW/README.md

 "Agile is a conveyor-belt sort of methodology, because continuous discovery and continuous delivery, appear to sound like, just the same - an idea metamorphing into a product, streamlined, so that contributions happen in micro-parts, from start to finish.
 However, Agile is not suited for Software Engineering primarily because the time to actually contribute a micro-part varies enormously, piece-by-piece, for the same stuff, unlike all other industries and business domains.
 Sometimes it takes 10 hours to write just 10 lines of code, although it was originally planned as a 1 hour task, and nobody willfully wants to hear that, so communicating that is the first in a long chain of problems - why did the conveyor-belt pause for 10 hours, we were supposed to deliver a month ago !!!"--SweetStrawberry4U, [Okay people don't like Agile, what's the alternative?](https://www.reddit.com/r/SoftwareEngineering/comments/16ifv63/okay_people_dont_like_agile_whats_the_alternative/)

 ---
+"I have seen busy and misguided development caused by skipping the design phase.
+These projects are moving without bottlenecks, but never really land.

+In my opinion, skipping the design phase is a big mistake.
+This is where trade offs are weighted against each other, and where we distinguish software engineering from hacking."--transducer, [Bottlenecks that paralyse agile software development](https://www.reddit.com/r/programming/comments/1ckv0ce/comment/l2ply4q/)

+---
 "I am a senior engineer and I still haven't experienced the mythical 'scrum done well'.
 Every single project that attempts scrum ends up burning people out eventually.
 The main cause is that it's a grossly leaky abstraction that forces people to micromanage themselves."--mkl95, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

 ---